-In business litigation, Bill has tried numerous shareholder disputes, claims of misappropriation of trade secrets, breach of non-competition agreements, and other competitive disputes.
+In business litigation, Mr. Horton has tried numerous shareholder disputes, claims of misappropriation of trade secrets, breach of non-competition agreements, and other competitive disputes.

 Mr. Horton became involved in a lake access dispute by accident over 15 years ago and has since handled dozens of cases involving riparian rights in many trial courts, the Michigan Court of Appeals and the Michigan Supreme Court.

-Bill was the Managing Editor of the Law Review while in law school, is the former Chairperson of the State Bar of Michigan Computer Law Section, has written a number of articles, and is a frequent speaker.
+Mr. Horton was the Managing Editor of the Law Review while in law school, is the former Chairperson of the State Bar of Michigan Computer Law Section, has written a number of articles and is a frequent speaker.

 Mr. Horton has an “AV” Peer Review rating from Martindale-Hubbell, the highest ranking by peers for general ethical standards and legal ability.